 Running the stop sign creates a presumption that the driver was negligent and responsible for the accident, but they may be able to rebut that presumption in a number of ways, such as by showing they had an obstructed view of the stop sign or an obstructed view of oncoming traffic.
 They might also claim the victim was at least partly to blame for the accident as well, arguing that if the victim were paying better attention to the road, they would have seen the oncoming vehicle and stayed clear of the intersection.
 An argument like this might be enough to reduce the amount of compensation an accident victim can recover, and if they are considered to be 50% or more to blame, they can be prohibited from recovering any compensation at all from the negligent driver who ran the stop sign.

 For reasons like these, it’s imperative to get representation from an experienced and successful car accident attorney who knows how to build a strong case proving the other driver’s negligence and fault and will fight to recover the maximum in compensation available.
 At Shiver Hamilton Campbell, this is what we are known for and what we do every day.

-Get Help After a Metro Atlanta Stop Sign Accident
+Get Help After a Atlanta Stop Sign Accident Lawyer

 If you have been hurt in a stop sign accident in metro Atlanta, or if you lost a beloved family member in a crash at an Atlanta intersection, call Shiver Hamilton Campbell at 404-593-0020 for a free consultation.
 We take on cases involving the most serious catastrophic injuries or wrongful death, and we fight to secure significant compensation for our clients who were hurt because of another’s negligence or wrongful conduct.